Chepstow: Economy

 Chepstow town centre has over 130 shops within easy walking distance of 1,000 car park spaces.
 There are 16 hotels, bars and public houses, and 15 restaurants and cafes.
-The town has Tesco and M&S Foodhall supermarkets in or adjoining the town centre, together with a Lidl store at Bulwark.
-There is a B & M store close to the motorway junction.
-The town has several banks and many independent cafes and restaurants.
+The town has Tesco and M&S Foodhall supermarkets, and Screwfix, within or adjoining the town centre, together with a Lidl store at Bulwark and a B & M store close to the motorway junction at Thornwell.
+The town has one bank and many independent cafes and restaurants.
 It also has several independent shops, though the family-run department store, Herbert Lewis, closed in 2018 after 140 years.
 National chains represented include W.H.
-Smith, Peacocks, Wilko, Boots, Superdrug, and The Original Factory Shop.
+Smith, Peacocks, Boots, Superdrug, and Poundland.
 The pedestrianised St Mary's Street contains antique shops, gift shops, an independent book shop, coffee shops and restaurants.
 There are also regular farmers' markets and produce markets in the town centre.
 A regular open air weekly market at the racecourse closed in 2014.
 The town's livestock market closed in the early 1960s.

 According to the 2001 Census, Chepstow had relatively high proportions of its population working in the retail and wholesale sectors of the economy (19.6%, compared with 16.3% for Wales as a whole), property services (11.3%, compared with 8.5% across Wales), and transport and communications (9.4% compared with 5.5% across Wales).
 The proportion working in manufacturing was lower than the average (15.2% compared with 17.3% across Wales), as was the proportion working in health and social work (9.3% compared to 13.0% across Wales).
 In terms of occupational groups, the proportions of residents in higher status managerial, professional and associate technical posts was higher than average (totalling 44.1% compared with 35.4% across Wales), and the proportions in administrative, personal services and processing work were lower.

 In 2018 Chepstow was declared by campaign group Surfers Against Sewage to be the first "Plastic Free Town" in south Wales.